chainguard-images/actions/apko-publish/README.md

     config: foo.yaml
     # Tag is the tag that will be published.
     # Required.
+    # Multiple tags can be supplied using a space-separated list
+    # tag: ghcr.io/chainguard-dev/apko-example:latest ghcr.io/chainguard-dev/apko-example:1.2.3
     tag: ghcr.io/chainguard-dev/apko-example:latest
     # Image Refs is the path to a file where apko should emit a newline
     # delimited list of published image digests.